50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

-CSS blend modes allow for the blending of colours between elements and backgrounds.
-They can be used to create effects such as overlays, fades, and colour adjustments.
-Examples of blend modes include multiply, screen, overlay, and soft-light.
+CSS blend modes allow for the blending of colors between elements and backgrounds.
+They can be used to create effects such as overlays, fades, and color adjustments.
+The blend modes overlay, screen, multiply, and soft-light are a few examples.
+These modes work by adjusting how colors interact with one another, allowing for creative effects and enhancing visual design without the need for additional image processing.
+Experimenting with blend modes can lead to unique and visually compelling results.

 30. What are the differences between the inline-block, inline, and block display properties in CSS3?